YaninaTrekhleb/responsive-css/README.md

 # responsive-css
-Created a web page and provide styles for specific screen resolutions.
+Created a web page and provided styles for specific screen resolutions.